 It seems given over to all different areas of Greece.
 Dotted round are bakeries from Epirus, Macedonian tavernas, hotels dedicated to the island of Corfu…

-Perhaps it’s something to do with the near-by Athens stations that used to serve the whole country.
+Perhaps it’s something to do with the Athens stations that were here and used to serve the whole country.

 Now there’s only one station.
 With a fairly meagre and miserable service up through central Greece towards Thessaloniki.
-The impressive old Peloponnísou Station that used to service southern Greece and the Peloponnese lies forlorn, derelict and forgotten, like a decaying Christmas cake, sitting sadly, over the tracks.
+The impressive old Peloponnísou Station that used to service southern Greece lies forlorn, derelict and forgotten, like a decaying Christmas cake, sitting sadly, over the tracks.